 Risk identification and assessments are important elements of the Company's ERM process and framework.
 An annual ERM assessment is completed to assist in the update and identification of internal and external risks.
 This assessment is carried out in parallel with strategic planning through interviews, surveys and facilitated workshops with management and the Board to align stakeholder views.
 This assessment is completed for each business unit and aggregated where appropriate.
-Risks are assessed and evaluated based on the Company's vulnerability to the risk and the potential impact that the underlying risks would have on the Company's ability to execute its strategies and achieve its objectives.
+Risks are assessed and evaluated based on the Company's vulnerability to the risk and the potential impact that the underlying risks would have on the Company's ability to execute its strategies and achieve its objectives and on the Company's financial performance.